opensanctions/opensanctions/site/_content/articles/2021-12-10-sustainability.md

 ---
 title: "Introducing business licenses for OpenSanctions"
 summary: |
-    We are introducing business licenses for OpenSanctions as a way that companies using the data can support our long-term sustainability as a commons for persons of interest data.
+    We are introducing business licenses for OpenSanctions as a way for companies using the data to support our long-term sustainability.
 draft: false
 ---